This healthy blueberry banana spinach smoothie recipe packs in fiber and healthy fats with fresh baby spinach, Greek yogurt, and chia seeds.

 - Berries - Use any combination of berries as long as they measure to two cups total.

-- High protein - Add a scoop of your favorite vanilla protein powder.
+- High protein - Add a scoop of your favorite vanilla protein powder or plant-based protein powder.

 - Nut butter - Creamy peanut butter, almond butter, and cashew butter are all great additions.
 Try adding one tablespoon.